Teikyo University Research Institute of Calligraphy which has a system in place to focus on the study of Japanese calligraphy

 "Autumn cold" 1964 Hibino Goho (1901-985) The 7th Contemporary Calligraphy Twenty People Exhibition

-At the Teikyo University Research Institute of Calligraphy, we have received a number of valuable works from the calligrapher Koson Enokura, centering on works exhibited at public exhibitions such as the Japan Fine Arts Exhibition and the Yomiuri Calligraphy Exhibition.
-The Calligraphy Institute will utilize these for future calligraphy education and social education.
+Teikyo University Research Institute of Calligraphy has received a donation of approximately 200 precious works from calligrapher Enokura Koson, including works that were exhibited at public exhibitions such as the Nitten and Yomiuri Calligraphy Exhibition.
+The Calligraphy Institute will use these works for future calligraphy education and social education.

 Profile introduction